• Skip to primary navigation

 It creates a delicate and fluffy texture.

-Although this side dish traditionally uses beef suet, you can also use vegetarian ingredients depending on your crowd.
+Although this side dish traditionally uses beef suet, you can also use vegetarian ingredients depending on your crowd - see dumplings side dish options and swaps for ideas.

 Pro Tip: Add some mustard powder for an extra kick of flavor.